-Arabian horses show strength as the horse industry struggles in Santa Ynez Valley | News Channel 3-12
+Arabian Horses Show Strength as The Horse Industry Struggles in Santa Ynez Valley | News Channel 3-12

-SANTA YNEZ VALLEY, Calif. - Santa Ynez valley has long been known for its equestrian roots.
+SANTA YNEZ VALLEY, Calif. – The Santa Ynez valley has long been known for its equestrian roots.

 But today, local ranches struggle to stay afloat.